hartfordsthistory/hartfordsthistory.github.io/people/meeteer.md

 We don't know when he departed Maryland, and we don't know when he arrived in San Francisco or how he got there, as records of the City's immigrants were sketchy even with the first [City Directories that began publication in 1850](https://sfpl.org/locations/main-library/magazines-newspapers-center/bay-area-city-directories-and-phone-books/san-0).
 It's likely that he joined the waves of migrants flooding California after the discovery of gold at Sutter's Mill, and the ensuing Gold Rush of 1849.

+He appears in the [1857 Colville's Directory](https://archive.org/details/colvillessanfran1856colv/page/147/mode/1up?q=meeteer): "Meeteer M. L. carpenter, shop 189 Mont'y, res Dupont bet Bush and Pine"

 The [Daily Alta California, Volume 9, Number 112, 23 April 1857](https://cdnc.ucr.edu/?a=d&d=DAC18570423.2.12&srpos=1&e=-------en--20--1-byDA-txt-txIN-%22meeteer%22-------) mentions an "M L Meeteer" making an heroic and ultimately unsuccessful rescue attempt of two children from a burning building.
 If this is our Marshall, this is the first evidence of the Meeteer family on the West Coast.

 > M. L. Meeteer testified that be saw the fire bursting out of the roof: ran to the spot, and saw two women and a man in his shirt-sleeves; one of the women cried out.
 "My God ! save my children ;" he asked where they were; she replied, " Upstairs;" he then rushed up, bul not knowing the room in which the children were, he got into the wrong room ; it was very dark, and the smoke almost suffocated him ; he groped about and found ai empty bed ; as he had not bven told where the children were, except up-stairs, and finding an empty bed, hi was led to believe they had been saved.
 He thinks if he had been told the exact place where the children were he could have reached them, but they must have been dead before that.

 In 1857, somewhere in California, Mary Frances Meeteer was born.
 Some records show December 8, 1857, in San Francisco.

-Marshal first appears in [the 1859 edition of the Langley directory](https://archive.org/details/sanfranciscodire1859lang/page/198/mode/1up) as "Meeteer, Marshal L. builder, 183 Montgomery, dwl SW cor Powell and Geary."
+Marshal also appears in [the 1859 edition of the Langley directory](https://archive.org/details/sanfranciscodire1859lang/page/198/mode/1up) as "Meeteer, Marshal L. builder, 183 Montgomery, dwl SW cor Powell and Geary."

 The 1860-61 edition of the _San Francisco Directory_ helpfully tells us that Meeter was an "[architect and builder](https://www.familysearch.org/ark:/61903/3:1:3QHV-V3DB-267D?cc=3754697&personaUrl=%2Fark%3A%2F61903%2F1%3A1%3A6ZQH-VPNJ)" with a "dwelling SW corner Powell and Geary".
 (This area has been widely redeveloped, and is now the shopping center of the City.
 A fast-fashion store stands at that corner now, but I haven't researched to find clues to what sort of building might have been there in 1860.)